'Re-Polonisation' puts banks under government scrutiny

 The Polish government is examining its next steps.

 It could, via state-owned Alior Bank, buy Raiffeisen's Polish unit, as well as Pekao, via state-run insurer PZU, from UniCredit.
 Raiffeinsen is worth around 1 billion euros.
-The value of UniCredit's 40 percent stake in Pekao is worth roughly $3.5 billion (2.70 billion pounds).
+The value of UniCredit's 40 percent stake in Pekao is worth roughly $3.5 billion.

 But Credit Agricole's Borowski questions "what is more beneficial for long-term economic growth and welfare.
 Can we spend these billions of zlotys more productively than parking them in banks?"